yarivzIsr/google-calendar-mcp/README.md

 3. Save the tokens and exit

 ### Security Notes
-- OAuth credentials are stored in `gcp-oauth.keys.json`
+- OAuth credentials are stored in `gcp-oauth.keys.json` (you can use the included `gcp-oauth.keys.example.json` template as a starting point)
 - Authentication tokens are stored in `.gcp-saved-tokens.json` with 600 permissions
 - Tokens are automatically refreshed in the background
 - Token integrity is validated before each API call